James Playfair (businessman): Shipping interests

 In mid-January 1911, James Playfair made a bid to purchase the Northern Navigation Co. on behalf of himself and his associates.
-The offer to purchase the company was subject to approval by the Grand Trunk Railway, concerning a previous arrangement that its president C. M. Hays had made with the company for the construction of a new steamship of the HAMONIC type.
-The conditions were met and James Playfair became the new president of Northern Navigation Co.
+The offer to purchase the company was subject to approval by the Grand Trunk Railway, concerning a previous arrangement that its president C. M. Hays had made with the company for the construction of a new steamship of the Hamonic type.
+The conditions were met and Playfair became the new president of Northern Navigation Co.
 While a merger between the Northern Navigation Co. and Inland Lines Ltd. had been discussed, it was thought that a holding company to control them, was more probable.
 At that time, there was talk of an even larger merger between the Northern Navigation Co. and the Richelieu And Ontario Navigation Co.
 In 1911 the Richelieu And Ontario Navigation Co. were allowed to increase their capital stock.
 At a special meeting of shareholders held on June 26, it was decided to increase the stock from $5,000,0000 to $10,000,000, with the distribution of new shares to be issued by the directors.
 The shares of the Northern Navigation Co.
 Ltd. and of the Inland Lines Ltd. were purchased and paid for with fully paid up stock of the R. And O Navigation Co.
 Five additional directors were added to the reorganized Richelieu And Ontario Navigation Co.
 James Playfair became the vice president and managing director.

-On June 2, 1913, James Playfair was on his way to Port Arthur, for the launching of the NORONIC.
-He was a passenger on the HAMONIC somewhere on Lake Superior, when the wireless operator received word that James' father, had died in Toronto.
-87 year old John S. Playfair, came to Canada as an employee of dry goods merchant John McMurrich.
-For some time John Playfair had managed the firm's Kingston store and may have been involved with shipping on Lake Ontario.
-He first became involved with A. P. Cockburn's Muskoka Lakes Navigation Co. in 1879 and served as president of that line for more than 25 years.
-James Playfair transferred to one of the R And O Nav.
+On June 2, 1913, Playfair was on his way to Port Arthur, for the launching of the SS Noronic.
+He was a passenger on the steamship Hamonic on Lake Superior, when the wireless operator received word that his father had died in Toronto aged 87.
+Playfair transferred to one of the R And O Nav.
 Co. freighters mid-lake, about 80 miles from Sault Ste.
 Marie and made his way to Toronto by special train.